jlangch/venice/doc/readme/json-lines.md

 )
 ```

-Venice can emits decimals as 'double' floating-point values
+Venice can emit decimals as 'double' floating-point values in
-in exact representation.
+exact representation.
 On reading back this floating-point string
-is directly converted into a decimal, without intermediate double
+is directly converted into a decimal without intermediate double
 conversion, thus keeping the precision and allow for full decimal
 value range.